-The Simon Shades Scholarship welcomes applications year-round from students with a fulltime place on an undergraduate, vocational or postgraduate
+The Simon Shades Award welcomes applications year-round from students with a fulltime place on an undergraduate, vocational or postgraduate

 course in the UK.

-The Simon Shades Scholarship was established in the spring of 2019 to honour the life of Simon Shades, his generosity of spirit and legacy of contribution to the community.
-The scholarship is an annual, merit based competition.
-The goal of the scholarship is intended to help the winning candidate fund living expenses and/or tuition fees during study.
-As part of the application process, applicants are asked to come up with a project that is consistent with the charitable purposes and objects of
+The Simon Shades Award was established in the spring of 2019 to honour the life of Simon Shades, his generosity of spirit and legacy of contribution to the community.
+The Award is an annual, merit-based competition.
+The goal of the award is two-fold.
+Firstly, in delivering their project the candidate should have a meaningful experience that is personally and professionally rewarding.
+Secondly, the proceeds of the award are intended to fund living expenses and/or tuition fees during the

 Book Readings For All

 Our children’s books celebrate the power of community.
 We are happy to take part in book readings with every community